0xRobinR/scholarly-articles/articles/the-math-behind-sha256.md

    - a = t1 + t2
 3. update the hash values: h += a, h[1] += b, ..., h[7] += h

-where k[i] are the round constants, derived from the first 32 bits of the fractional parts of the cube roots of the first 64 prime numbers[4].
+where k[i] are the round constants, derived from the first 32 bits of the fractional parts of the cube roots of the first 64 prime numbers.

 ## security properties